Browns rout Dolphins 41-24 in first game since Garrett mess

 Mayfield completed 24 of 34 passes, but threw his first interception in four weeks.
 Beckham had six catches for 84 yards, and AFC rushing leader Nick Chubb had 106 yards and scored on a 5-yard run.

 “When we got our chances we capitalized,” said Mayfield.
-“We still didn’t play good enough.”
+“We still didn’t play good enough, but we still scored 40 points.”

 Later, Kareem Hunt scored on a 6-yard run for his first touchdown with Cleveland to make it 28-0.

 The Dolphins helped dig their hole.
-They were called for three pass interference penalties in the first half to extend Cleveland drives, failed to convert on a faked punt, and finished the first quarter with 7 total yards.
+They were called for three pass interference penalties in the first half, failed to convert on a faked punt, and finished the first quarter with 7 total yards.

+Miami quarterback Ryan Fitzpatrick finished 21 of 39 with two TD passes and two interceptions on his 37th birthday.
+He threw an 11-yard TD pass to tight end Mike Gesicki, scored on an 8-yard run, and threw a 19-yarder to Allen Hurns.

 “I’ve got to continue to do a better job,” said Fitzpatrick.
 “Overall we need more consistency and that starts with me.”

-Miami quarterback Ryan Fitzpatrick finished 21 of 39 yards with two TD passes and two interceptions on his 37th birthday.
-He threw an 11-yard TD pass to tight end Mike Gesicki, scored on an 8-yard run, and threw a 19-yarder to Allen Hurns to cap the scoring.

 Earlier this week , Landry said he’d be “lying” if he said he hadn’t circled the matchup with Miami on his calendar.
-He quickly got back at the Dolphins by hauling in a 7-yard TD pass from Mayfield to cap Cleveland’s opening drive.
+He quickly got back at the Dolphins by hauling in a 7-yard TD pass.

+“The biggest thing for us was trying to refocus and not let what we were going through distract us,” he said.
+“Everyone had a great mindset coming in.
+Once they stepped in between the white lines, it’s about that game and going 1-0.”

 STEELERS WEEK